Spain: Migration

 Madrid, the 2nd biggest metropolitan area in the European Union, is home to over a million Latin Americans.

-According to official statistics from the Spanish National Institute of Statistics (INE), as of July 2025, approximately 9.7 million people in Spain were born abroad, accounting for 19.64% of the total population.
-Among them, over 6.4 million (13.23%) were born outside Europe, and more than 7 million (14.3%) held foreign nationality.
+As of January 2026, over ten million people in Spain were born abroad, accounting for 20.3% of the total population.
+Among them, over seven million (15.4%) were born outside Europe, and more than seven million (14.3%) held foreign nationality.
 By number of immigrants, Spain ranks fourth in Europe and seventh worldwide.

-As of December 2024, the largest source of immigrants was Morocco (over 1 million), Colombia (856,616), Venezuela (599,769), Romania (532,456), and Ecuador (448,643).
+As of December 2024, the largest source of immigrants was Morocco (over one million), Colombia (856,616), Venezuela (599,769), Romania (532,456), and Ecuador (448,643).
 Most immigrants come from outside the EU, especially Latin America, with sizeable populations from the United Kingdom, Ukraine, China, Russia, Pakistan, Algeria, and Senegal.

 Historically a land of emigration, immigration to Spain has increased markedly since the 21st century, with immigrants rising from 1.6% of the population in 1998 to over 12% by 2009; in absolute terms, the number of immigrants grew from 500,000 in 1996 to 5.2 million in 2008.
 Spain was Europe's top recipient of migrants from 2002 to 2007, with 2.5 million arrivals.
 In 2005, Spain had the second highest immigration rate in the European Union, after Cyprus, and the highest in absolute numbers, with an amnesty programme increasing the legal immigrant population by 700,000.

-The high level of immigration is driven by a number of factors, including Spain's cultural ties with Latin America, its geographical position, the porosity of its borders, the large size of its underground economy, and the strength of the agricultural and construction sectors, which demand more low-cost labour than can be offered by the national workforce.
+The very high level of immigration is driven by Spain's cultural ties with Latin America, its geographical position, the porosity of its borders, the large size of its underground economy, and the strength of the agricultural and construction sectors, which demand more low-cost labour than can be offered by the national workforce.
 A large number of EU residents retire to Spain's Mediterranean coast; in 2008, prior to the onset of the economic crisis, the Financial Times reported that Spain was the most favoured destination for Western Europeans considering a move from their own country and seeking jobs elsewhere in the EU.

 Until 2014, the number of immigrants decreased due to the economic crisis, with more than half a million people leaving Spain in 2011 alone—the first net migration rate in decades.
 However, notwithstanding economic factors, as well as policies to encourage non-EU unemployed immigrants to voluntarily depart the country, the rate of emigration remained relatively low.
-By 2015, net immigration had increased, and Spain has again become a major immigration destination, backed by government policies to increase the labor force and promote integration.
+By 2015, net immigration had increased, and Spain has again become a major immigration destination, backed by government policies to increase the labour force and promote integration.
 The Sánchez government planned to legalize around 900,000 undocumented migrants by 2027.

+In late July 2026, there was a mass crossing of migrants from Morocco into Ceuta, with at least 141 fatalities among those attempting to reach Spain.
+By 3 August, Spanish government officials said about 70,000 people had voluntarily returned to Morocco.